A Close Look at Revelation 2 and 3 With Q and A

 He who has an ear, let him hear what the Spirit says to the churches (2:29).

-Because some teachers don’t have spiritual ears to hear, they will misapply, deny, avoid, etc. these precious salvation truths that Jesus gave in Revelation chapters 2 and 3 and consequently hurt others by their teachings.
+Because some teachers don't have spiritual ears to hear, they will misapply, deny, avoid, etc. these precious salvation truths that Jesus gave in Revelation chapters 2 and 3 to the seven churches of Asia and consequently hurt others by their teachings.

 Sardis